-Ву:
+By:

 Name:

 Title:

 AIRLINE: <airline legal="" name=""></airline>

 <company and="" state="" type=""></company>

-By:
+Ву:

 Name:

-Title
+Title:

-STATE OF WASHINGTON)
+STATE OF WASHINGTON

+I certify that I know or have satisfactory evidence that is the person who appeared before me, and said person acknowledged that (he/she) signed this instrument, on oath stated that (he/she) was authorized to execute the instrument and acknowledged it as the of the PORT OF SEATTLE, a municipal corporation of the State of Washington, to be the free and voluntary act of such party for the uses and purposes mentioned in the instrument.

 ) ss.

-COUNTY OF KING)

-person who appeared before me, instrument, on oath stated that (h acknowledged it as the corporation of the State of Washi and purposes mentioned in the in we satisfactory evidence thatand said person acknowledged that (he/she) si e/she) was authorized to execute the instrumer of the PORT OF SEAT agton, to be the free and voluntary act of such strument.
-ORN to before me this day of gned this nt and ITLE, a municipal

-Notary Public in and for the State residing at: My Commission Expires:
+Notary Public in and for the State of Washington, residing at: My Commission Expires:

 STATE OF)

 ) ss.

 COUNTY OF)

-person who appeared before me, instrument, on oath stated that (h acknowledged it as the of the State of and purposes mentioned in the in ve satisfactory evidence that and said person acknowledged that (he/she) si e/she) was authorized to execute the instrumer of, a, to be the free and voluntary act of such pastrument.
-ORN to before me this day of gned this at and
+I certify that I know or have satisfactory evidence that is the person who appeared before me, and said person acknowledged that (he/she) signed this instrument, on oath stated that (he/she) was authorized to execute the instrument and acknowledged it as the of , a of the State of , to be the free and voluntary act of such party for the uses and purposes mentioned in the instrument.
+SUBSCRIBED AND SWORN to before me this day of , 2013.

-, =010.
-Notary Public in and for the State of .
+Notary Public in and for the State of

 residing at:

 My Commission Expires:

-EXHIBIT B